The workplace of the future and how Audi is shaping it

 At Audi and elsewhere, new work is intended to improve the world of work – with modern forms of working such as home offices, agile teams, and greater flexibility.
 But for new work to succeed, employers and employees must collaborate to define and implement the right conditions.

-More freedom and self-determination, having a voice and being listened to, deeper meaning and fulfilment: new work encompasses many aspects of modern forms of working together, including flat hierarchies, home offices, and other concepts such as flexible working hours, job and top sharing, or agile working.
+More freedom and self-determination, having a voice and being listened to, deeper meaning and fulfillment: new work encompasses many aspects of modern forms of working together, including flat hierarchies, home offices, and other concepts such as flexible working hours, job and top sharing, or agile working.
 New work means employees no longer merely carry out the tasks others decide for them.
 Instead, they actively participate and help shape the processes.
 This contrasts with the traditional work model based on clear hierarchies, rigid working hours, control, and authority.

 A meaningful job and an employer you enjoy working for: the figures show that this expectation is becoming increasingly widespread.
 A Randstad survey found that 74 per cent of employees in Germany want to find meaning in their work, especially the younger generation.
 At the same time, only 52 per cent of those surveyed currently identify with their employer.